|

 The Acousonde's high-frequency channel

-applies a form of prewhitening by using a default ceramic-and-shunt resistor corner
+can apply a form of prewhitening by using a ceramic-and-shunt resistor cutoff

 The low-power channel, on the other hand, is intended for calibrated general-purpose monitoring